-2.3.1 Sea-surface temperature (SST) and Temperature and Salinity profiles during each 5-day assimilation cycle.
-Figure 2 shows an example of a synthetic SST field to be assimilated for 15/06/2009.
-Temperature and salinity profiles are extracted at the same points and the same dates as the real in-situ profiles found in the CORA3.2 data base from CORIOLIS data centre (Cabanes et al., 2013).
+30 maps.
+One daily SST map is used during the 5-day assimilation cycle.
+Figure 2 shows an example of synthetic SST field to be assimilated for the 15/06/2009.
+Temperature and salinity profiles are extracted at the same points and the same dates as the real in-situ profiles found in the CORA3.2 data base from CORIOLIS data center (Cabanes et al., 2013).
 Figure 1, right panels, shows the number of T and S profiles available during 2009 over the IBI region.